Charl1410/coding-blog/README.md

 * **mysql2** @2.2.5
 * **sequelize** @6.3.5

-All dependencies should alreadt be in the package.json file and installed through running ```npm i``` in the terminal.
+All dependencies should already be in the package.json file and installed through running ```npm i``` in the terminal.

 ## Usage
 To use this application all dependencies must be installed.